xenharmonic-devs/sonic-weave/documentation/dsl.md

 # SonicWeave DSL
-This document describes the SonicWeave domain-specific language for manipulating musical frequencies, ratios and equal temperaments.
+This document introduces the SonicWeave domain-specific language for manipulating musical frequencies, ratios, and equal temperaments.

 # Table of Contents
 1. [Basic example](#basic-example): Ratios